 |A pair of ferrets||30 x 30x 42||2-4|

 How big of a cage does one ferret need?
 A single pet requires a lot of room.
 The cage is to be spacious enough to play, eat, jump, climb, sleep and run around.
 The bigger size is better.
 Have you got multiple ferrets?
 Each of them needs proper space and conditions.
 Provide them with a multi-level ferret cage.
 It would be a great fuss!
 But I think, your lovely pet shouldn’t be alone.
 A companion to play and interact is necessary.

 How Much “Room” Does a Ferret Need?

 A single ferret can live in a cage that is about 3x2x2-feet-large.
 It may be acceptable if you spend a lot of time, playing with your mischievous friend.
 Spending about 4 hours a day out of the cage, your ferret friend is healthy and energized.
 Now Goof is happy.
 He’s got a female friend.
 Her name is Melody.

 How long do ferrets live in captivity?
 Their lifespan might reach 8-10 years.
 They don’t encounter diseases and predators.
-A well-equipped cage and balanced diet are essential.
-Absence of stresses and safe environment prolongs their lives.
+A well-equipped cage and a balanced diet are essential.
+The absence of stresses and a safe environment prolongs their lives.

 Ferrets are to get:

 - 1 litter box per ferret;